 Technical details are as follows:

-All data was acquired in February 2004 at MYHY Observatory in the Philadelphia suburbs using a 10″ OGS RC, SBIG ST10XME, and Paramount ME.
-Data included 140 minutes unbinned Luminance, and 40 minutes/channel RGB (binned 2×2).
-Processing was in CCDsoft and Adobe PS.
+Imaged at MYHY Observatory in the Philadelphia suburbs in 2004 using a 10″ OGS RC @ f/9, SBIG ST10XME, and Paramount ME.
+Image scale 0.6″/pixel.
+LRGB with 140 minutes unbinned Lum, and 40 minutes/channel RGB (binned 2×2).
+Processing was originally in CCDsoft and Adobe PS, but reprocessed in 2015 using Maxim for calibration, PIxInsight for alignment/integration, PixInsight for deconvolution, and the rest in Photoshop.